 Net position is available to fund ongoing operations and other expenses necessary to meet the goals of the Authority.
 Assets and liabilities increase and decrease together in correlation to the issuance and repayment of debt and the resulting loans.
-The change in net position from fiscal year ending June 30, 2017, to fiscal year June 30, 2016, was due primarily to the unrealized loss on the QSCB investments.
-The change in net position from fiscal year ending June 30, 2015, was mostly due to the unrealized gain on the QSCB investments.
+The change in net position from fiscal year ended June 30, 2017, to fiscal year ended June 30, 2018, was due primarily to the unrealized loss on the QSCB investments.
+The change in net position from fiscal year ended June 30, 2016, to fiscal year ended June 30, 2017, was due primarily to the unrealized loss on the QSCB investments.

 Statements of Revenues, Expenses, and

 Changes in Net Position Summary

-(in thousands of dollars)
+(in thousan ds of dollars)

-2017 2016 2015
+2018 2017 2016

 Operating Revenues

-Revenue from loans \$ 73,984 \$ 75,210 \$ 66,092
+Revenue from loans \$ 76,516 \$ 73,984 \$ 75,210

-Investment earnings (6,471) 15,146 5,697
+Investment earnings (1,309) (6,471) 15,146

-Total operating revenues 67,513 90,356 71,789
+Total operating revenues 75,207 67,513 90,356

 Operating Expenses

-Interest expense 72,960 75,579 64,623
+Interest expense 75,519 72,960 75,579

-Subsidy to borrowers 10,282 13,939 13,341
+Subsidy to borrowers 13,168 10,282 13,939

-Other expenses 719 994 2,473
+Other expenses 2,054 719 994

-Total operating expenses 83,961 90,512 80,437
+Total operating expenses 90,741 83,961 90,512

-Operating loss (16,448) (156) (8,648)
+Operating loss (15,534) (16,448) (156)

 Nonoperating Revenues

-Federal subsidy on bonds 9,590 9,589 9,549
+Federal subsidy on bonds 9,645 9,590 9,589

-Total nonoperating revenues 9,590 9,589 9,549
+Total nonoperating revenues 9,645 9,590 9,589

-Increase (decrease) in net position \$ (6,858) \$ 9,433 \$ 901
+Increase (decrease) in net position \$ (5,889) \$ (6,858) \$ 9,433

-Net Position
+Net Position Net Position

-Net position, July 1 17,970 8,537 7,636
+Net position, July 1 11,112 17,970 8,537

-Net position, June 30 \$ 11,112 \$ 17,970 \$ 8,537
+Net position, June 30 \$ 5,223 \$ 11,112 \$ 17,970

 The Authority's operating revenues include revenue from loans in the form of administrative fees, interest on loans, and income earned on investments.
 Operating expenses include interest expense on outstanding short-term and long-term debt and administrative expenses.
+The change in operating revenues and expenses for fiscal year ended June 30, 2018, can be attributed to the QSCB program.
+The QSCB had an increase in value in the Sinking Fund which resulted in a significant increase in unrealized investment earnings and a decrease in net position.
+The decrease was partially mitigated by an increase to the subsidy to borrowers.

-The change in operating revenues and expenses for fiscal year ending June 30, 2017, can be attributed to the QSCB program.
+The change in operating revenues and expenses for fiscal year ended June 30, 2017, can be attributed to the QSCB program.
 The QSCB had a decrease in value in the Sinking Fund which resulted in a significant decrease in unrealized investment earnings and a decrease in net position.
 The decrease was partially mitigated by lower bond interest expense in the higher education program and subsidy to borrowers.

-The change in operating revenues and expenses for fiscal year ending June 30, 2016, can be attributed to the QSCB program and the higher education program.
-The QSCB program had an increase in value in the Sinking Fund thus allowing for an increase in unrealized investment earnings.
-The increase in the unrealized investment earnings was the major contributor to the decrease in operating loss and increase in the change in net position.
-The higher education program had an increase in revenue from loans due to the issuance of the 2014 and 2015 bonds and increased interest rates on the short-term financing.

-For the fiscal years ended June 30, 2017, June 30, 2016, and June 30, 2015, the Authority elected to return the investment income that it earned on funds held by the trustee and interest earned on unspent bond proceeds to the borrowers in the higher education facilities program to be applied toward amounts due on debt service from the borrowers.
+For the fiscal years ended June 30, 2018, June 30, 2017, and June 30, 2016, the Authority elected to return the investment income that it earned on funds held by the trustee and interest earned on unspent bond proceeds to the borrowers in the higher education facilities program to be applied toward amounts due on debt service from the borrowers.

 Pursuant to the bond resolution for the QZABs, Sinking Fund payments are invested in the State Pooled Investment Fund ("SPIF").
-SPIF rates for fiscal year ended June 30, 2017, ranged from 0.35% to 0.86%.
+SPIF rates for fiscal year ended June 30, 2018, ranged from 0.96% to 1.79%.
 Investment earnings related to the QZAB program are held by the Authority for the benefit of the LEAs participating in the program and are applied as a subsidy toward each LEA's individual debt service Sinking Fund payment on an annual basis.
 Pursuant to the supplemental bond resolutions for the 2004 and 2005 Series QZABs, Sinking Fund payments are invested in Forward Delivery Agreements which guarantee a fixed rate of interest of 3.00% and 3.64%, respectively, on investments.
 The investments are held by the State Treasurer in the Authority's name.